High-order Phase Transition in Random Hypergrpahs: The Gatson-Walton branching process

-\end{enumerate} \end{lemma} The proof of this lemma goes the same line as the one for proving Lemma 11.4.1 in \cite{AS} and is omitted here.
-To estimate the population in the $m$-fold Poisson branching process, we need the following lemma from \cite{CL3}. \begin{lemma} If $X_1,X_2,\ldots,X_n$ are nonnegative independent random variables, then we have the following bound for the sum $X=\sum_{i=1}^n X_i$:
+To estimate the population in the two branching processes mentioned above, we need the following lemma from \cite{CL3}. \begin{lemma} Suppose that $X_1,X_2,\ldots,X_n$ are nonnegative independent random variables.
+Let $X=\sum_{i=1}^n X_i$.
+Then we have the following bound on the lower tail:

-\end{lemma} We have the following lemma. \begin{lemma} For fixed $m$ and $c>\tfrac{1}{m}$, let $T$ be the total population of the $m$-fold Poisson branching process $T^{po}_{m,c}$.
-Then there exists a constant $C=C(m,c)$ satisfying for any positive integer $K$